RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 Users with the Administrator role can perform the steps below.

-  * `Adding Users`_ - Users can have Administrator, Principal Investigator or Researcher roles.
+  * :ref:`Adding Users<Adding Users>` - Users can have Administrator, Principal Investigator or Researcher roles.
   * `Adding AWS Accounts`_
   * `Adding Organizational Units`_